Mahesh-MSFT/-mahesh-msft.github.io/_drafts/vwanvhub.md

 ![ping](/assets/vwanhub/vwanping.jpg)

 From the screenshot above, connectivity between Web and Database Server VMs is established successfully.
+Once Database and Web Server softwares are installed on these servers, connectivity will work just fine between them.

+### Connectivity in vWAN Hub topology

+In the context of scenario, vWAN hub based VPN and cross-vNet connectivity works in *default* mode. vWAN hub provides native support for transitive connectivity.
+This simplifies network management without having to use Partner solution on Azure Firewall just for enabling transitive networking.

+## Summary

+Consider following important factors to choose implementing either VNet hub and spoke or vWAN hub networking topology.

+* Need for cross-VNet transitive connectivity in *default* configuration.
+* Need for *any-to-any* connectivity between multiple on-premise sites/branches and Azure.
+* Need for supporting large number of VPN clients/branches/sites connectivity with Azure.
+* Need for higher aggregated throughput for connectivity with Azure.

+Refer to following resources for additional information.

 ## Additional resources